zalf-rpm/monica/README.md

 # Usage

-MONICA consists right now of a number of tools/parts.
-Most of them can be called at the commandline like

-    monica command1 [command2] parameter1 parameter2 ....

-eg. to run MONICA locally with the standard Hohenfinow2 example under Windows using the standard installer, go to the c:\users\USER_PROFILE\MONICA directory and execute in a Commandshell
+To run MONICA locally with the standard Hohenfinow2 example under Windows using the standard installer, go to the c:\users\USER_PROFILE\MONICA directory and execute in a Commandshell

-    monica run Examples/Hohenfinow2/sim.json > out.csv
+    monica-run Examples/Hohenfinow2/sim.json > out.csv

-Alternatively one can type always the full name of the tool, which are named monica-run, monica-zmq-run, monica-zmq-server etc, monica is just a proxy program calling the actual tools.
 There are the following tools/versions of MONICA available.

 * libmonica ... the libmonica.dll/.so with the MONICA core functionality
-* monica ... the proxy tool, to call the other tools
 * monica-run ... the standalone MONICA commandline model (using libmonica)
-* monica-zmq-control ... a tool to run on the server and accepting ZeroMQ messages to spawn MONICA servers/ZMQ Proxies etc
-* monica-zmq-control-send ... a client side tool to send ZMQ messages to the server
 * monica-zmq-proxy ... a tool to run serverside and forward/distribute jobs (ZMQ job messages) to MONICA workers (servers)
-* monica-zmq-run ... the ZMQ client to monica-zmq-server/the equivalent to monica-run, but sends work to a monica-zmq-server
 * monica-zmq-server ... a MONICA server accepting ZeroMQ messages and process them, usually to be used in connection with ZMQ proxy/proxies and a cloud of worker monica-zmq-servers